radiantlogic-v8/documentation-new/documentation/introduction/samples.md

 <br> NOTE - NEEDS TO BE UPDATED This is a sample of an LDAP proxy.
 The backend LDAP in this example is the RadiantOne Universal Directory local store that matches the o=companydirectory setting mentioned above.
 A proxy can point to any LDAP server.
 This is not a critical naming context and it may be deleted if needed (de-activate it before removing the naming context).
 Deleting the naming context also deletes the underlying .dvx and .orx files o_companyprofiles.dvx and o_companyprofiles.orx.

 - o=examples
 <br> NOTE - NEEDS TO BE UPDATED This is a sample of a virtual view from a database backend.
 The database used here is Apache Derby and is included in the RadiantOne installation.
 This is not a critical naming context and it may be deleted if needed (de-activate it before removing the naming context.
 You need to deactivate and delete the child node prior to removing the root naming context).
-After deleting the naming context, you can also delete the underlying .dvx and .orx files: <RLI_HOME>/vds_server/dvx/o_examples.dvx,
+After deleting the naming context, you can also delete the underlying schema, ou_hr_o_examples, and identity view files: o_examples.dvx and ou_hr_o_examples.dvx.
-NOTE - NEEDS TO BE UPDATED <RLI_HOME>/vds_server/dvx/ou_hr_o_examples.dvx, and NOTE - NEEDS TO BE UPDATED <RLI_HOME>/vds_server/org/ou_hr_o_examples.orx.

 >[!warning] Before you can view the data in the sample o=examples naming context, you must start the Derby database server.